Best Charcoal For Grilling

 A lot of people do not like eating goods in which there are a ton of other additives and preservatives.
 Well, the same can be said here and this is another area where lumps (specifically hardwood lumps) can hold the advantage.
 With this type, they will be all-natural and will not need any additives added in.
 Due to the manufacturing process, which was described previously, it would be asinine to add any other ingredients in.
 But, what about briquettes?

-Well, this is where things can get a little dicey.
-You see, some manufacturers will use some sort of additives to hold the materials together so the briquettes can maintain their shape.
+Some manufacturers will use some sort of additives to hold the materials together so the briquettes can maintain their shape.
 In this case, you may begin to smell them while you cook and sometimes even taste them.
-But, it is important to note that not all manufacturers will use this engineering process.
+In this case, you may begin to smell them while you cook and sometimes even taste them.
+However, it is important to note that not all manufacturers will use this engineering process.
 Our recommendation is to look for all-natural briquettes that add no chemicals or fillers whatsoever.

 With a gas grill, to start it up, you merely turn on the propane tank and fire it up (then allowing it to preheat for a short time).
 Yet, with charcoal, you will not use propane so how do you go about lighting?
 While the obvious answer may be lighter fluid, this should be avoided.
 Adding lighter fluid can add unwanted flavor to your meat as it is a petroleum product.
 Instead, you should invest in a charcoal chimney or other similar device.